 There are also clocks available that serve special purposes in addition to simply displaying the time.
-These clocks are designed to include other features, such as a thermometer, barometer or humidity gauge.
+They are designed to include other specific features, such as a thermometer, barometer, forecast, date, or humidity gauge.

-Outside clocks are specially designed to seal out moisture and stand up to the elements, which could ruin an indoor clock.
+Outside clocks are specially designed to seal out moisture and stand up to the elements, which will ruin an indoor clock in short order.

 Tabletop and Floor Clocks

 Tabletop clocks can be used in a number of decorative and useful ways in the home.
 They work well as a mantel, desk or bedside clock.
 As a general rule, bedside clocks should include an alarm feature.